chriskonnertz/string-calc/README.md

 ```

 This example code will visualize the syntax tree.
 It uses the `traverse(Closure $callback)` method to go through all
 nodes of the tree.
-The level of the node is visualised by indentation and the name of the class of the node
+The level of the node is visualized by indentation and the name of the class of the node
 object is printed to display the type of the node.
 A node implements the abstract `Parser\Nodes\AbstractNode` class.
 There are three types of nodes: Container nodes (representing what is inside brackets), function nodes (representing
 a mathematical function and its arguments) and symbol nodes that represent mathematical symbols of certain types